Piloting the use of voluntary third party assurances (vTPAs) in West Africa

-This project is closely related to an STDF pilot project on the use of vTPA programmes in Central America, benefitting Belize and Honduras (STDF/PG/682).
+This project is closely related to two STDF pilot projects on the use of vTPA programmes in East Africa, benefiting Rwanda and Uganda, and in Central America, benefitting Belize and Honduras.
 With a collaborative and innovative approach, both pilots will convene and connect diverse public/private stakeholders and generate experiences and learnings of relevance for national food control authorities elsewhere.

 The STDF and UNIDO held a virtual discussion on accreditation and the role of vTPA programmes.
 The webinar took place on 9 June 2020, marking the World Accreditation Day.
 Click here to access the slides, and here to access e-news and video.